erg-lang/erg/doc/EN/syntax/type/20_compound.md

 (), (X,), (X, Y), (X, Y, Z), ...
 ```

-Tuples have a partial type rule for length as well as type inside.
+Tuples have a subtype rule for length as well as type inside.
 For any Tuple `T`, `U`, the following holds.

 ```erg